OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectTriplanarMap_v2.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Swap the s and t directions.
+        <p class="scene-class-attr-comment">Swap the s and t directions.
 Same as a 90 degree rotation</p>

     </p>